-The Kenya Joint Venture Partners continue to advance the development of South Lokichar Basin with the Ngamia, Amosing and Twiga fields produced as the initial stage of the South Lokichar development.
-The final South Lokichar Basin FDP is scheduled for submission during 2021 and will describe a foundation development of the Ngamia, Amosing and Twiga fields to support the construction of the Central Processing Facility (CPF) and the export pipeline to the coastal port of Lamu.
-This phase of the development is planned to include an 80,000 barrels of oil per day (bopd) CPF and an export pipeline to Lamu, some 750 kilometers from the South Lokichar basin on the Kenyan coast.
-The FDP will be supported by a supplementary document describing the additional exploration and appraisal plan for Blocks 10BB and 13T to allow maturation of additional resources within the discovered fields of the basin and permit further exploration within the approved development area.
+During 2021, the Kenya Joint Venture Partners continued to advance the development of South Lokichar.
+The final South Lokichar Basin FDP was submitted in December 2021, describing the foundation development of the Ngamia, Amosing and Twiga fields to support the construction of the Central Processing Facility (CPF) and the export pipeline to the coastal port of Lamu.
+This phase of the development is planned to include a 120,000 barrels of oil per day (bopd) CPF and an export pipeline to Lamu, some 750 kilometres from the South Lokichar basin on the Kenyan coast.
+The FDP describes the additional exploration and appraisal plan for Blocks 10BB and 13T to allow maturation of additional resources within the discovered fields of the basin and permit further exploration within the approved development area.
 The CPF and export pipeline will be built to accommodate the tie-in and production from additional fields and reservoirs, allowing the incremental development of these fields to be completed in an efficient and low-cost manner post first oil.
-Additional stages of development are expected to increase plateau production to 100,000 bopd or greater.
-The FEED for the initial stage was completed in 2019, with FID targeted for 2022 and first oil in 2025.